LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * Enhance createQueryGridModelFilteredBySample
     - Allow using lsid instead of rowid for createQueryGridModelFilteredBySample
     - Allow omit sample columns in generated model
+    - Get all sample columns instead of one sample column per domain type

 ### version 0.33.0
 *Released*: 5 March 2020